Here Comes The Case-Shiller Home Price Index...

-Economists polled by Bloomberg are looking for the 20-city Case Shiller to rise 10.6% year-over-year, and 1.2% mum.
+Economists polled by Bloomberg are looking for home prices to rise 0.8 per cent month-over-month (mum), and 7.85 per cent year-over-year.

+This compares with a 0.88 per cent mum and 6.84 per cent YoY rise in the 20-city index in December.

+Economists have been cranking up their home price forecasts.
+Bank of America and Capital Economics now expect home prices to rise 8 per cent in 2013.

 Business Insider Emails & Alerts